 The more you get the VIPs to spend, the average lifetime value increases.

 Why?
 The VIPs generate more income, but the customer number stays the same.
 You’re dividing a greater income by the same number of people.

-The higher the average lifetime value becomes, the harder it is to become a VIP.
-Customers must spend more than the average lifetime value to qualify.
+The higher the average lifetime value becomes, the harder it is to become a VIP, and qualify for the benefits of your VIP program.
+As a result, customers must spend more than the average lifetime value to qualify.